chrede88/home-ops/docs/setup.md

 ```

 ## Kubernetes Bootstrap
-It is now time to bootstrap kubernetes 👍
+It is now time to bootstrap Kubernetes 👍

 This is super simple with Talos: